-It's easy to view the project's DCUs consumption per resource during the last 24 hours, 7 days, and 30 days in your Project Development Console.
+It's easy to view the project's DCUs consumption per resource during the last 24 hours, 7 days, 30 days and your consumption projected per month in your Project Development Console.

-What's more, when you select the View Detail button, you can see the amount of DCUs consumed from running extensions in the last 24 hours, 7 days, and 30 days.
+What's more, you can see the amount of DCUs consumed from running extensions in the last 24 hours, 7 days, and 30 days.
 We make all of this information always available so you can have complete control over deciding which extensions you want to run depending on your needs.